Skip to content

 Where I come from

-Customer-onboarding work is the place where small CS teams quietly slip the most: kickoff scheduling drags, milestone tracking falls behind, and the early-warning signals that predict churn at month four go unnoticed.
-ELRA was formed from CS operations practice — the cognitive structure of playbook-driven onboarding and slip-detection — to run the flow your team designed without taking time from the conversations that move retention.
+Customer-ramp-up work is the place where small CS teams quietly slip the most: kickoff scheduling drags, milestone tracking falls behind, and the early-warning signals that predict churn at month four go unnoticed.
+ELRA is built on the FidelicAI setup agent for playbook-driven ramp-up and slip-detection — running the flow your team designed without taking time from the conversations that move retention.

 How I think about the work